 The programs of PRIMECLUSTER Wizard for Oracle working with Oracle user use /tmp directory.
-If Oracle user does not have access privileges for /tmp directory, the programs do not work correctly and startup or shutdown of Oracle fails.
+If Oracle user does not have access privileges for /tmp directory, the programs do not work correctly and startup or shutdown of Oracle database fails.

-- In order to use ASM of Oracle 11g R2/12c R1, it is necessary to install Oracle Grid Infrastructure.
+- In order to use Oracle ASM of Oracle Database 11g R2/12c R1, it is necessary to install Oracle Grid Infrastructure.
 When installing Oracle Grid Infrastructure, the composition which separates the installation user of Oracle Database and the installation user of Oracle Grid Infrastructure is supported.
-The composition which creating one user is not supported. - In order to use ASM of Oracle 11g R2/12c R1, a different directory must be assigned respectively for an ORACLE\BASE of the installation user of Oracle Database and an ORACLE\BASE of the installation user of Oracle Grid Infrastructure. - When using ASM of Oracle 11g R2/12c R1 in standby node or single-node cluster, Oracle service resource is not available. - Upgrade to local disk if the Oracle software is located on local disk.
-Upgrade to shared disk if the Oracle software is located on shared disk.
-Changing the placement of the Oracle software at the upgrade does not support.
+The composition which creating one user is not supported. - In order to use Oracle ASM of Oracle Database 11g R2/12c R1, a different directory must be assigned respectively for an ORACLE\BASE of the installation user of Oracle Database and an ORACLE\BASE of the installation user of Oracle Grid Infrastructure. - When using Oracle ASM of Oracle Database 11g R2/12c R1 in standby node or single-node cluster, database services are not available. - Upgrade to local disk if the Oracle Database software is located on local disk.
+Upgrade to shared disk if the Oracle Database software is located on shared disk.
+Changing the placement of the Oracle Database software at the upgrade does not support.